130 Elektra: S/2014 (130) 1 ("Gamma")

-Inner satellite
+Inner satellite ("Delta")

 On 6 November 2021, astronomers A. Berdeu, M. Langlois, and F. Vachier reported the discovery of a third, closer-in satellite in archival VLT-SPHERE images taken between 9 and 31 December 2014, making Elektra the first quadruple system discovered and imaged in the main asteroid belt.
-This third satellite, which remains undesignated, had eluded discovery when the images were taken, due to its faintness and close proximity to Elektra's bright glare.
+This third satellite does not have an officially assigned provisional designation, but is sometimes unofficially called "Delta" or "S/2014 (130) 2".
+It had eluded discovery when the images were taken, due to its faintness and close proximity to Elektra's bright glare.
 For these reasons, it had to be measured through image subtraction of Elektra's glare.
 The satellite measures roughly 1.6 km in diameter, based on a near-infrared magnitude difference of 10.5.
 The satellite has been identified in later VLT images from February 2016 and July–August 2019.

 With a semi-major axis of 344 km and an orbital period of 0.68 d, it is the innermost companion of the Elektra system.
 In contrast to the two outer satellites, its orbit is remarkably eccentric and inclined; it has a high eccentricity of 0.33 and an inclination about 38° with respect to Elektra's spin axis (129° with respect to the celestial equator).
 The satellite's close proximity to Elektra makes its orbit subject to perturbations by shape-induced irregularities in Elektra's gravitational field (see geopotential model), which may account for most of the uncertainties in its Keplerian orbit.